zdarktknight/llm-web-back/README.md

 - Do **not** expose your API key to the frontend.
 - Make sure your `.env` file is **not** committed to version control.
-- The backend must be running for the frontend to access model services.

 ---